Meijer: 2010s-2020s

 In 2017, Meijer expanded into the Upper Peninsula of Michigan and northern Wisconsin.
 The company opened locations in Howard, Wisconsin (near Green Bay), Escanaba, Michigan, and Sault Ste.
 Marie, Michigan in May 2017.
 Additional stores in Grand Chute, Wisconsin (in the Fox Cities area) and Marquette, Michigan followed in May 2018.

 Meijer expanded into the Cleveland–Akron market in 2019, with stores in Stow, Mentor, and Avon.
-Meijer also expanded into the Youngstown area with a store in Boardman, Ohio, in 2020 as well as Austintown.
+Meijer also expanded into the Youngstown area with a store in Boardman, Ohio, in 2020 as well as Austintown in 2025.

 Meijer announced plans in 2022 to expand into the Greater St. Louis region, filing for approval to open a supercenter in Glen Carbon, Illinois.
 In January 2025, Meijer purchased land in O'Fallon, Illinois for a second store in the area.
 As of July 2025, construction has not started at either location.

 In June 2024, Meijer was reported to be scouting the Western Pennsylvania region, including Pittsburgh, for a possible expansion, which would mark Meijer's entry into Pennsylvania.
 In September 2025, Meijer announced plans to expand into the region.
+It was announced in August 2026 that they will be constructing their first Pennsylvania store in Hermitage, PA.

+In 2024, Meijer opened a store in Alliance, Ohio, on the site of the former Carnation City Mall, which had closed in 2022.